Skip to main content

 I. INTERVENTION GUIDELINES

-A. The supervisor should notify Human Resources for consultation prior to any action being taken.
-Human Resources may recommend consultation with EAP (Employee Assistance Program).
-Based on the advice of Human Resources or EAP the supervisor should immediately schedule an intervention meeting with the employee.
+A. The supervisor should notify People Experience for consultation prior to any action being taken.
+People Experience may recommend consultation with EAP (Employee Assistance Program).
+Based on the advice of People Experience or EAP the supervisor should immediately schedule an intervention meeting with the employee.

 The intervention meeting includes the following steps: